Thakur Prasad

-Late Thakur Prasad was an eminent lawyer of Patna High Court, Bihar.
+Thakur Prasad was an eminent lawyer of Patna High Court, Bihar.
 He was one of the founding member of Bharatiya Jana Sangh and was its state president for 10 years.
 He also held the Industry portfolio in the state cabinet of Bihar and was a cabinet minister in Karpoori Thakur ministry in 1977.

 Early life and education

 He was the father of Ravi Shankar Prasad, the ex Law Minister of India and Anuradha Prasad, editor in chief of News 24 (India).

 Law career

 He was a senior advocate at Patna High Court.

 Political career

 Thakur prasad was a member of Bihar Legislative Assembly from Patna West Assembly constituency from 1977 to 1980.